-Best practices for securing and managing workloads migrated to Azure
+Best practices to secure and manage workloads migrated to Azure

 As you plan and design for migration, in addition to thinking about the migration itself, you need to consider your security and management model in Azure after migration.
-This article describes planning and best practices for securing your Azure deployment after migrating, and for ongoing tasks to keep your deployment running at an optimal level.
+This article describes planning and best practices for securing your Azure deployment after migrating.
+It also covers ongoing tasks to keep your deployment running at an optimal level.

 The best practices and opinions described in this article are based on the Azure platform and service features available at the time of writing.
 Features and capabilities change over time.

 After migration, the most critical task is to secure migrated workloads from internal and external threats.
 These best practices help you to do that: